decagondev/system-design-office-hours/docs/Sample-Interview-FAQ.md

 **System:** Affiliate Link Redirect & Attribution Service
 **Based on:** the three designs from the UPER walkthrough (naive → second pass → scaling)

-Use these as interviewer prompts after a candidate presents each solution.
-Ideal answers are written at a strong mid/senior level; adjust depth for level.

 ---

 ## Solution 1 — Naive (sync lookup + INSERT click + 302)